htcondor/htcondor/docs/version-history/development-release-series-89.rst

    then be updated in the running workflow.
    :ticket:`7236`

+-  Implemented a *dataflow* mode for jobs.
+When enabled, a job whose
+   1) pre-declared output files already exist, and 2) output files are more recent than its input files, is considered a dataflow job and gets skipped.
+This feature can be enabled by setting the ``SHADOW_SKIP_DATAFLOW_JOBS`` configuration option to True.
+   :ticket:`7231`

 Bugs Fixed:

 -  The Python 3 bindings no longer segfault when putting a